Changing Kids Pre-Set Menus

 Read More

-Health Advocates Slam Industry’s Defense of Sugary Drinks
+Health Leaders Slam Industry’s Defense of Sugary Drinks in San Antonio

-A controversy is growing over sugary drinks and their impact on health in largely Latino San Antonio, Texas.
+A controversy is growing over sugary drinks and their impact on health in San Antonio, Texas.
 Sugary drinks recently surged into the national spotlight with emerging research on the link between too much dietary sugar and health issues like diabetes and obesity, and the growth of sugary drink pricing initiatives by cities to cut consumption and increase revenue for health promotion programs.
 These issues have prompted push-back by the beverage industry.
-That push-back reached San Antonio, where beverage industry reps and health advocates sparred over local health, fueled by research by Salud America!, the Latino childhood obesity prevention network at UT Health San Antonio.
-Obesity and diabetes are grave local and national health concerns with no single cause, ...
+That push-back reached San Antonio, where beverage industry reps and health leaders sparred over local health, fueled by research by Salud America!, the childhood obesity prevention network.
+Obesity and diabetes are grave local and national health concerns with no single cause, and no single cure.
+“But you simply cannot ...

 Read More